-EVALUATION OF THE COMPLETENESS OF THE PROPOSAL a.
+CRITERIA Maximum Score Project Score EVALUATION OF THE COMPLETENESS OF THE PROPOSAL a.
 Is the proposal clearly defined as outlined in the guidelines for the submission of a proposal for training b.
-Has the training provider demonstrated thorough understanding of the purpose and scope of the training.
-EXPERIENCE AND QUALIFICATION OF THE TRAINER a.
-Do the qualifications of the trainer adequately demonstrate the ability to deliver the a.
-Is the proposal clearly defined as outlined in the guidelines for the submission of a proposal for training b.
-Has the training provider demonstrated thorough understanding of the purpose and scope of the training.
-EXPERIENCE AND QUALIFICATION OF THE TRAINER a.
-Do the qualifications of the trainer adequately demonstrate the ability to deliver the provider demonstrated thorough understanding of the purpose and scope of the training.
-EXPERIENCE AND QUALIFICATION OF THE TRAINER a.
-Do the qualifications of the trainer adequately demonstrate the ability to deliver the QUALIFICATION OF THE TRAINER a.
-Do the qualifications of the trainer adequately demonstrate the ability to deliver the of the trainer adequately demonstrate the ability to deliver the proposed course material b.
+Has the training provider demonstrated thorough understanding 10 of the purpose and scope of the training.
+QUALIFICATION OF THE TRAINER a.
+Do the qualifications of the trainer adequately demonstrate the ability to deliver the proposed course material 10 b.
 Does the prescribed trainer have the necessary experience in digital skills training?
-METHODOLOGY a.
-Does the methodology match the training requirement?
-10 b.
-Would the course content outlined in the proposal achieve the desired results?
-10 c.
-Has the train the trainer curriculum been defined and the mode of delivery appropriate? d.
-Is there a clear gender aspect in the programme and has it considered the COVID-19 response?
-10 TECHNICAL CONTENT OF THE PROPOSAL a.
-Are there adequate resources available for carrying out this training course?
-10 b.
-Are the evaluation tools appropriate for assessing and evaluating the trainees?
-10 c.
-Is there a clear indication of adherence to quality standards in the proposal?
-10 TOTAL 100 1 i
+10 a.
+Does the methodology match the training 10

+requirement?

+b.
+Would the course 10

+content outlined in the

+proposal achieve the

+desired results?

+c.
+Has the train the trainer

+curriculum been defined

+and the mode of

+delivery appropriate?

+d.
+Is there a clear gender 10

+aspect in the

+programme and has it

+considered the COVID-

+19 response?

+TECHNICAL CONTENT OF THE

+PROPOSAL 40

+a.
+Are there adequate 10

+resources available for

+carrying out this training

+course?
+40

+b.
+Are the evaluation tools 10

+appropriate for assessing

+and evaluating the

+trainees?
+10

+c.
+Is there a clear indication 10

+of adherence to quality

+standards in the proposal?
+100

+TOTAL 100